-The Georgia defendants' inability to enforce any relevant provision of HB87 is fatal to Challengers' standing.
+The Alabama defendants' inability to enforce provisions of HB56 is fatal to Plaintiffs' standing to challenge those provisions.
 As the Fifth Circuit noted en banc, "[t]he requirements of Lujan are entirely consistent with the longstanding rule that a plaintiff may not sue a state official who is without any power to enforce the complained-of statute."
 Okpalobi v.
 Foster, 244 F.3d 405, 426 (5th Cir.
-2001) (en banc); cf Bennett v Spear, 520 U.S. 154, 169 (1997) (redressability fails if independent non-parties cause harm).
+2001) (en banc);

+cf. Bennett v.
+Spear, 520 U.S. 154, 169 (1997) (redressability fails if independent non-parties cause harm).
 Enjoining state officials does nothing to redress enforcement-based injuries when "there would still be a multitude of other prospective litigants who could potentially sue [plaintiff] under the act."
 Nova Health Sys. v.
 Gandy, 416 F.3d 1149, 1159 (10th Cir.
 2005).
-The injunction does not prohibit the injuries that Challengers allege.
+The injunction does not prevent the injuries that Plaintiffs allege.

-7. The Injunction Is Overbroad if It Applies where Challengers Lack Standing
+5. The Injunction Is Overbroad If It Applies Where Plaintiffs Lack Standing

-Plaintiffs must establish standing for each claim raised and form of relief requested: "standing is not dispensed in gross."
+Plaintiffs must establish standing for each claim raised and for each form of relief requested: "standing is not dispensed in gross."
 Lewis v.
 Casey, 518 U.S. 343, 358 n.6 (1996).
-Even assuming arguendo that any of Challengers has a justiciable case or controversy, the scope of the injunctive relief cannot exceed the scope of that case or controversy.
-Put another way, federal courts lack jurisdiction to enjoin facets of HB87 that do not injure Challengers.
-While amicus Eagle Forum concurs with Georgia that Challengers do not assert any justiciable claims, this Court must tailor the injunctive remedy only to whatever justiciable claims its finds.
+Even assuming arguendo that any of Plaintiffs has a justiciable case or controversy, the scope of the injunctive relief cannot exceed the scope of that case or controversy.
+Put another way, federal courts lack jurisdiction to enjoin facets of HB56 that do not injure these plaintiffs or that these defendants cannot redress.
+This Court must tailor any injunctive remedy to whatever justiciable claims its finds.

-B. Challengers Lack a Ripe Claim
+B. Plaintiffs Lack a Ripe Claim

-In addition to lacking standing, Challengers also bring unripe claims.
+In addition to lacking standing, Plaintiffs also bring unripe claims.

 Ripeness doctrine seeks "[t]o prevent the courts, through avoidance of premature adjudication, from entangling themselves in abstract disagreements."
 Abbott Laboratories v.
 Gardner, 387 U.S. 136, 148 (1967), abrogated on other grounds, Califano v.
 Sanders, 430 U.S. 99, 105 (1977).
 Like standing, "ripeness doctrine is drawn both from Article III limitations on judicial power and from prudential reasons for refusing to exercise jurisdiction," and "[e]ven when a ripeness question in a particular case is prudential, [courts] may raise it on [their] own motion."
 Reno v.
 Catholic Social Servs., Inc., 509 U.S. 43, 57 n.18 (1993); In re Jacks, 642 F.3d 1323, 1332 (11th Cir.
 2011) (same).
-Moreover, as with standing, lack of ripeness is a jurisdictional defect, Jacks, 642 F.3d at 1332, which courts evaluate sua sponte, even if the parties concede it.
+Moreover, as with standing, lack of ripeness is a jurisdictional defect, Jacks, 642 F.3d at 1332, which courts evaluate sua sponte.
 Catholic Social Servs., 509 U.S. at 57 n.18.
 As the Supreme Court explained in dismissing a claim for lack of ripeness, "if any of the respondents are ever prosecuted and face trial, or if they are illegally sentenced, there are available state and federal procedures which could provide relief from the wrongful conduct alleged."
 O'Shea v.
 Littleton, 414 U.S. 488, 502 (U.S. 1974).
-Littleton applies to Challengers' claims here.
+Littleton applies to Plaintiffs' claims here.

 For constitutional ripeness, "[a] claim is not ripe when it is based on speculative possibilities."
 Jacks, 642 F.3d at 1332.
-As outlined for standing in Sections I.A.1-I.A.2, supra, Challengers' claims are constitutionally unripe.
+As outlined for standing in Section I.A.1, supra, Plaintiffs' claims are constitutionally unripe.